-We very much hope that any school decision you may be waiting on in the future is successful and that you do not have to tackle the sometimes complicated appeal process.
-We do hope that the information within this article is helpful – please see below some useful telephone numbers and websites which will provide you with further information:
+We sincerely hope that any school placements you are waiting on in the future are successful and that you do not have to tackle the appeal process.
+Below are some useful telephone numbers and websites which can provide further information:

 How can Parental Choice help?

 If your child does not receive a place at the school of your choice Parental Choice can help you search for other schools.